mailming/AutoHero/HERO_WARS_API_DOCUMENTATION.md

 #### arenaCheckTargetRange

 **Description:** Validates if target opponents are still in valid attack range.
+This is useful before attacking to ensure opponents haven't moved out of range.

 **Request:**
 ```javascript